jamespwilliams/nushell.github.io/book/types_of_data.md

 }
 ```

-Inside the block, you have two separate groups that run to completion, a group
+Inside the block, you have two separate groups that run to completion.
+A group
 is a semicolon-separated list of pipelines, the last of which is output to the
 screen.